yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `validSchemes`: an array specifying the URI schemes that should be considered valid.
 Defaults to `['http', 'https']`, meaning both `http` and `https` URLs are considered to be valid.
 - `defaultScheme`: the default URI scheme to be prepended to the input if it does not have the scheme part.
-  Defaults to null, meaning do not modify the input value.
+  Defaults to `null`, meaning do not modify the input value.
 - `enableIDN`: whether the validator should take into account IDN (internationalized domain names).
   Defaults to false.
 Note that in order to use IDN validation you have to install and enable the `intl` PHP extension, otherwise an exception would be thrown.